ADVRHumanoids/OpenSoT/src/solvers/README.md

 This solver is based on a cascade of Quadratic Programming (QP) optimization problems.
 Each problem is solved using a QP solver called [qpOASES](https://projects.coin-or.org/qpOASES).

-Despite the commented code, there are some internal mechanism (or state machines) that could be not clear at first sight.
+Despite the comments in the code, there are some internal mechanism (or state machines) that could be not clear at first sight.

+The QP solver is based on two main classes: <em>QPOasesProblem</em> and <em>QPOases_sot</em>.

 QPOasesProblem:
 ---------------